Alfresco/docs-alfresco/enterprise-viewer/latest/install/aevt.md

 ---
-title: Installing Alfresco Enterprise Viewer Transformer (optional)
+title: Install Alfresco Enterprise Viewer Transformer (optional)
 ---

 > **Important:** AEVT (formerly known as "OAT") is not recommended for most installs of AEV.
 AEVT makes an environment more complex and should only be deployed when needed.